logaretm/vee-validate/docs/localization.md

   <input v-validate data-vv-rules="alpha|min:3" data-vv-as="First Name" name="first_name" type="text">
 ```

 Now when any error message is generated for this input, it will use the `data-vv-as` value instead of the actual field name.
-This is also the same for binding expressions.
 While this is very useful for simple setups and displaying localized names, it is only ideal for a single-locale page.
-For multi-localized pages and more advanced usages you might want to check the approach below.
+For multi-localized pages and more advanced usages you might want to check the [dictionary API](#using-the-dictionary-api).

 ### using the dictionary API

 All validators have access to a simple dictionary that is shared between all of them, this dictionary contains localized error messages and attributes.
 If the validator finds a localized attribute name for that field, it will be used instead of the field name.
 Pretty much like `data-vv-as` but `data-vv-as` takes priority if both are found.

 Here is a little code example on how you would add support for your localized messages and attributes.
-Note that this is the entry point of your application.

 ```js
 import Vue from 'vue';